 Organized crime thrives on secrecy and is by definition opposed to the forces of law enforcement.
 In this kind of environment, nobody likes The Stool Pigeon.
 Those who inform on their superiors or conspirators can quickly find themselves injured or dead.

 And those who keep their mouths shut?
 They can be marked for death too, if the right people think they snitched.
 In this trope, people involved in crime are framed for tattling.
 There can be a number of motives.
 Someone may be seeking revenge for an unrelated offense.
 Their removal might be good for someone else's career advancement.
-In some cases, police will manipulate things this way to get a target who seems immune to legitimate prosecution, perhaps as a counterplay to the crime boss's reliance on fear.
+In some cases, police will manipulate things this way to bring down a target who seems immune to legitimate prosecution, create dissention within the mob, and/or exploit underlings' fear of their boss to force them to actually cooperate by threatening to make it look like they did.

 Film - Animation